gwaldron/osgearth/docs/source/startup.rst

 **Required dependencies**

     * OpenSceneGraph_ 3.6 or later
-    * GDAL_ 2.0 or later - Geospatial Data Abstraction Layer
+    * GDAL_ 2.4 or later - Geospatial Data Abstraction Layer
     * CURL_ - HTTP transfer library (comes with OpenSceneGraph_ 3rd party library distros)

 **Recommended pre-built dependencies**

+    * Windows: Use vcpkg_ to install required dependencies
     * AlphaPixel_ has pre-built OSG_ and 3rd-party dependencies for various architectures.
     * Pre-built `GDAL binaries`_ for various architectures.
-    * Use vcpkg_ to install required dependencies

 **Optional dependencies**: osgEarth will compile without them.
 Look and decide what you need